Appendix III – Campus Catastrophic Leave Program

-The UCLA Campus Catastrophic Leave Program permits temporary salary and benefit continuation for a staff employee who accrues vacation and who has exhausted all paid leave credit to address circumstances such as:
+The UCLA Campus Catastrophic Leave Program ("Program") provides temporary salary and benefit continuation for a staff employee who accrues vacation and who has exhausted all paid leave accruals to address a personal disaster such as:

-• To care for a catastrophically ill or injured family member;
+• Care of a catastrophically ill or injured family member;

-• To deal with the death of a family member; or
+• Death of a family or household member; or

-• To address a catastrophic casualty loss suffered due to a terrorist attack, fire, or natural disaster.
+• A catastrophic casualty loss suffered due to, for example, a terrorist attack, fire, or natural disaster.

-The Program allows employees to donate vacation leave to staff employees (or the central catastrophic leave bank) who do not have sufficient accumulated paid leave credits to meet a verifiable, catastrophic circumstance as noted above.
+The Program allows employees to donate vacation leave to the Campus Central Catastrophic Leave Bank ("Central Bank") or to staff employees who do not have sufficient accumulated paid leave accruals to meet a verifiable, catastrophic circumstance.
 While the Program establishes a mechanism for leave transfers, participation is entirely voluntary.
 Donations are anonymous, unless donors elect otherwise.

 II.
 DEFINITIONS